obertscheiderfhwn/LCMsim/README.md

 # Use cases

-The following three examples show typical use cases how RTMsim is used by engineers:
+The following three examples show typical use cases how LCMsim is used by engineers:

 1. This examples shows how to start a simulation with the GUI.
 Select the mesh file `meshfiles\\mesh_permeameter1_foursets.bdf` and set all other parameters as shown:<br>
 <img src="figures/example1a.png"><br>